 - Because activity rules are based on log events, they trigger after the event happens.
 Therefore, activity rules aren't suitable for things like blocking or sharing a document or sending emails.

-- Choose a data source for your search; for example, Device log events, Drive log events, or Gmail log events.
+- Choose a Data source for the rule—for example, Admin log events.

-You can include one or more conditions in your search.
-For details about conditions that are available for each data source, see Customize searches with the investigation tool.
+Note: Event is a required condition.
+For details about conditions that are available for each data source, see Data sources & conditions in the investigation tool.

 - Define a time period and a threshold for the rule.
 For example, you can configure a threshold of Every 24 hours when the count is greater than 100.
 This means for any given period of 24 hours, if your search returns more than 100 results, you want this rule to trigger.